 Re:Coded operates in Iraq and Turkey and has just completed its 7th coding bootcamp.
 To date, 350 children and youth have graduated from the program which serves young people between 17 and 30 years old.
-Re:Coded ootcamps are 5 months long which includes 3 months of training followed by a 2 month apprenticeship.
-86% of students receive employment after the program.
+Re:Coded bootcamps are five months long, which includes three months of training followed by a two-month apprenticeship.
+86 percent of students receive employment after the program.

 Marcello's Entrepreneurial Journey

 The idea of starting Re:Coded began when Marcello’s co-founder, Alexandra Clare, visited Iraq while working on her masters thesis in 2014.
 As a student at NYU, she was doing her research on educational and employment opportunities in Iraq.
 This was around the time when the displacement crisis was at its peak and there were not enough employment opportunities to absorb the displaced population.
 Marcello and Alexandra decided to start Re:Coded to provide training in coding to displaced youth in conflict affected areas which would enable the young individuals to find lucrative employment opportunities.